-On uCOM Carrier Board, rev PB2/PB3/B, the expansion connector is a 2 row, 50 mil pitch through-hole matrix.
+The main expansion connector, J15, is a 78-position, 2 row, 50 mil pitch through-hole matrix.
 No specific connector is suitable for this matrix of holes.
 To simplify prototyping, it is intended for soldering directly of wires instead.
+Alternatively, create an adapter board with the connector that is preferred to be used.